MakeMeSenpai/titanic_data_sorting/README.md

 - Identify values in a dataset
 - Extract data from a dataset using: map filter and reduce
 - Calculate the maximum, minimum, and average values
-- Dervive unique values from a list
+- Derive unique values from a list
 - Use array.map()
 - Use array.filter()
 - Use array.reduce()